-Cal State East Bay exists for the transmission of knowledge, the pursuit of truth, the development of students, and the general well-being of society.
+Cal State East Bay exists for the pursuit of knowledge, a commitment to lifelong learning, and the general well-being of society.
 Free inquiry and free expression are indispensable to the attainment of these goals.
 As members of the academic community, students are encouraged and expected to develop the capacity for critical judgment, to accept appropriate responsibilities, and to engage in rational debate utilizing critical thinking, in a sustained and independent search for truth.
 Freedom to teach and freedom to learn are inseparable components of academic freedom.
 The freedom to learn depends largely upon appropriate opportunities and conditions in the classroom, on the campuses and in the larger community.
 The responsibility to secure and to respect general conditions conducive to the freedom to teach and learn is shared by all members of the academic community.

-Refer to University website for complete description of student rights, student conduct and responsibilities.
+Refer to University website for complete description of student rights, student conduct and responsibilities.6